In this article

-Drinking alcohol too close to bedtime can also ruin sleep by acting as a stimulant, delaying sleep onset.
+Drinking alcohol can also ruin sleep by acting as a stimulant, delaying sleep onset.
 This mainly happens with light drinking right before bed.

 As a result, sleep deprivation and feelings of excessive daytime sleepiness can occur.
-That can prompt some to use caffeine to stay awake the next day, which in turn leads to more alcohol consumption before bed.
+That can prompt some to use caffeine to stay awake the next day.
+This can lead to more alcohol consumption before bed.